A-Kamran/SemanticHadithKG/MIRO.md

 2. **Development environment (OPTIONAL)**
 Protégé v5.5.0.
+OWL API  (Java API for OWL used to build, manipulate and store the ontology in various supported formats)

 3. **Ontology metrics (SHOULD)**
-Number of classes: 21; number of object properties: 27; number of data properties: 43; 104 individuals.
+Number of classes: 21;
+Number of object properties: 27;
+Number of data properties: 43;
+Individuals: 104.

 4. **Incorporation of other ontologies (MUST)** [DCTerms](<http://purl.org/dc/terms>), [schema](<http://schema.org>)